SAP-archive/cloud-s4-sdk-book/README.md

 # SAP Leonardo Machine Learning und the SAP S/4HANA Cloud SDK
-Here, we provide the required instructions to proceed with the code jam "SAP Leonardo Machine Learning and the SAP S/4HANA Cloud SDK".
+Here, we provide the instructions to proceed with the code jam "SAP Leonardo Machine Learning and the SAP S/4HANA Cloud SDK".
 Below, you find the following information:
 * [Technical prerequisites](#prerequisites): software required to execute the steps described in this documentation.
 This information was provided before the workshop, so, we assume that those prerequisites are already fulfilled.
 Nevertheless, you can use this description to double check.
 * [Task 0: Preparation steps](#task0)
 * [Task 1: Retrieve SAP S/4HANA data using the SAP S/4HANA Cloud SDK virtual data model](#task1)